hashicorp/consul/website/source/docs/connect/intentions.html.md

 Precedence cannot be manually overridden today.
 This is a feature that will be added in a later version of Consul.

+In the case the two precedence values match, Consul will evaluate intentions based on lexographical ordering of the destination name.
+For example, an intention with destination "bravo" will be applied before "charlie" if the precedence number matches.

 ## Intention Management Permissions

 Intention management can be protected by [ACLs](/docs/guides/acls.html).